-Following, a brief overview of works carried out at the sites until spring 2021.
+Following is a brief overview of works carried out at the sites until December 2021.

 S1: St. Médard d’Eyrans

 P1- 3 field trial (high yielding crops) crops):

 - Cultivation of winter barley and Agropyrum; foliar Si/Se fertilization (x2).